 Nancy Rothbard, a professor at The Wharton School of the University of Pennsylvania has studied emotions in the workplace.
 Her surveys show that many people tend to prefer segmenting their professional and personal lives instead of integrating them.
 But in the time of “bring your Whole Self to work,” they feel they don’t have a choice.

 I like a leader who knows how to be appropriately vulnerable.
 I believe in showing more of who we are, not less.
-This is stuff we grapple with in my Executive Coaching practice, all the time.
-I also have empathy for those leaders who don’t have a great desire to share all that much of their personal lives at work.
+This is stuff we grapple with in my coaching practice, all the time.
+I also have empathy for those leaders who don’t have a great desire to share much of their personal lives at work.

 Here are some considerations around how much to share in a culture that wants to know all of you:

-There is the simple check-in at a meeting, a la Ryan Cladbeck.
-There is the hallway chit-chat.
+There’s the simple check-in at a meeting, a la Ryan Cladbeck.
+There’s the hallway chit-chat.
 There is the more expansive conversation over a business dinner.
 A $5 question does not warrant a $50 answer.
 If you can, avoid going “personal heavy” in response to a $5 question.
 Share the more deeply personal information in a 1-1 conversation, not a light group chat.
 There will be more psychological safety for you and the person receiving your information.

 Conversely, have the courage to have the $50 conversation over a more expansive dinner.
 Don’t force it.
 Sense the mood of the group you’re with.
 If you, however, consistently stick to light banner in a more socially substantive forum or purely workplace topics, you run the risk of being dismissed as a lightweight.
 The $5 player with no depth.

 Sometimes I think life is not worth living is a fleeting thought you may have had in recent weeks.
 There is a lot on your plate.
 You are experiencing a high level of stress – but you’re certainly not feeling suicidal.
-Expressing this sentiment will be authentic, yes.
+Sure - expressing this sentiment will be authentic.
 It may be best expressed to a loved one who you’re very close to or a mental health professional.
 At work, it will likely trigger alarm and a high degree of concern, as well as the feeling that nobody can really help you.